Author:

-Jeremy was born with six toes on each foot.
+Jeremy Girard was born with six toes on each foot.
 The extra toes were removed before he was a year old, robbing him of any super-powers and ending his crime-fighting career before it even began.
-Unable to battle the forces of evil, he instead works as the Director of Web Development for the Providence, Rhode Island based Envision Technology Advisors and teaches website design at the University of Rhode Island.
+Unable to battle the forces of evil, he instead works as the Director of Marketing and Head of Web Design/Development for the Providence, Rhode Island based Envision Technology Advisors.
+He also teaches website design and front-end development at the University of Rhode Island.
 His portfolio and blog, at Pumpkin-King.com, is where he writes about all things Web design.

 Read more...